 To view the minutes from any of the previous Board meetings, click on this link.

 Cathy Kahlow has been a resident of Snyderville Basin since 2006.
 She loves living here because of the wonderful recreation opportunities available.
 She is excited to work on the Board and has over 30 years experience in public land recreation, trails, wilderness, and interpretive program administration throughout National Forests in the west.
 Her passion for outdoor recreation started with municipal government recreation and led to working with the National Park Service and later, the U.S. Forest Service.
-Currently she is in executive leadership serving as District Ranger for the Salt Lake District.
+Currently she is a National Program Manager for National Forest System developed recreation sites.
 Cathy is married and has two grown children that also live in Park City.

 Gary Resnick returned to Utah with his wife Lee Midgley in 2012, after living in Maryland, Virginia and New Mexico.
 He currently resides in Jeremy Ranch and enjoys skiing, hiking, biking, whitewater boating and just being outdoors with his yellow lab Angel.
 He retired from the Department of Defense and Los Alamos National Laboratory after a 30+ year career leading and managing research and development.
 He holds a PhD in microbiology, was a member of the Federal Senior Executive Service and is a National Ski Patrol alumni.
 He is currently a consultant providing strategic planning and group facilitation services.
 He is excited to have the opportunity to bring to the Board his training, experience and commitment to maintaining the exceptional recreational resources of the Basin Recreation District.